mui/material-ui/CONTRIBUTING.md

 <!-- #default-branch-switch -->

 - The branch is targeted at `master` for ongoing development.
-With all tests passing, we do our best to keep `master` in good shape.
+All tests are passing.
 Code that lands in `master` must be compatible with the latest stable release.
 It may contain additional features but no breaking changes.
 We should be able to release a new minor version from the tip of `master` at any time.
 - If a feature is being added:
   - If the result was already achievable with the core library, explain why this feature needs to be added to the core.
   - If this is a common use case, consider adding an example to the documentation.